We had a teenage house party this weekend for my fifteen year old and her friends.

+Honestly, hosting a house party for teenagers is exhausting and stressful and will take a toll on your sanity and your worktops.
 This wasn’t our first party.
-A couple of months ago she had a “small gathering” – which is what kids call parties when they want you to think it isn’t a party.
+A couple of months ago Flea had a “small gathering” – which I now realise is what kids call parties when they want you to think it isn’t a party.
 It was a mixture of kids from school and it went fine.

 - My daughter was permitted to invite a set number of kids (16), on the understanding that I would know their names (and how she knows them).
-Nobody other than those kids will be allowed to attend.
+Nobody other than those kids will be allowed to come inside the house

 - I’m fine with moderate amounts of alcohol, assuming it’s beer and wine or those mini pre-mixed cocktail drinks